 We help dentists within four years of clinical retirement reduce taxes and replace their practice income so they can keep living the lifestyle they love.

 As you approach the finish line of your dental career, are you uncertain about your income transition?
 How will you go from living off dentistry to instead living off your investments and other assets?

-Are you tired of tax planning that looks backward instead of using proactive ways to reduce your taxes over the long haul?
+And are you tired of tax planning that looks backward instead of using proactive, forward-thinking ways to reduce your taxes over the long haul?

 Would you like treatment planning to navigate the financial pieces of your retirement, given what’s at stake?

 We serve as a guide during dentists’ retirement journey, so they can reduce their lifetime tax bill and spend their nest egg with confidence.

 You’ve wisely reduced your income tax as much as possible throughout your working years by leveraging a 401(k) or profit sharing plan.

 The good news: That tax-deferred asset can be used to generate cash flow in retirement.